labxscut/HCG/README.md

-# HCG, a H**ierarchical DNA-based **Classifier for Gastric Cancer Molecular Subtyping
+# HCG, a Hierarchical DNA-based Classifier for Gastric Cancer Molecular Subtyping